1909–10 Georgia Bulldogs basketball team

-The 1909–10 Georgia Bulldogs basketball team represented the University of Georgia during the 1909–10 college men's basketball season.
-The team finished the season with an overall record of 2–1.
+The 1909–10 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1909–10 IAAUS men's basketball season.
+Led by C. O. Heidler in his third and final season as head coach, the Bulldogs compiled an overall record of 2–1 with a mark of 1–1 in conference play.